artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab6/README.md

 4. Then, read the theory about the RVfpga SoC memory hierarchy, provided [below](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Integrated_Systems_Architecture/Lab6/README.md#the-memory-hierarchy-on-the-rvfpga-soc).

-5. Finally, you can resolve the exercises provided [below](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Integrated_Systems_Architecture/Lab6/README.md#exercise-1).
+5. Then, you can resolve the exercises provided [below](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Integrated_Systems_Architecture/Lab6/README.md#exercise-1).

+6. Finally, if you want to continue practicing after completing the previous exercises, you can find more complex exercises in [RVfpga](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) labs 19 and 20.

 ## RVfpga-Nexys